You only need a window manager to do your work.

 I recommend PeaZip as GUI archive manager.

 Install dependency package qt6pas first.
-Then download peazip tarball and extract to e.g. /data/apps/peazip, use /data/apps/peazip/res/share/batch/freedesktop_integration/peazip.desktop as template to create 2 desktop entries in ~/.local/share/applications/:
+Then download peazip tarball and extract to, say ~/apps/peazip, then use ~/apps/peazip/res/share/batch/freedesktop_integration/peazip.desktop as template to create desktop entries under ~/.local/share/applications/:

 peazip-extract-newfolder.desktop: